 Travel - Domestic

 - See all 50 states.
-Ones I have left include: Arkansas, Delaware, Georgia, Louisiana, Mississippi, Ohio, and West Virginia.
+Ones I have left include: Arkansas, Delaware, Georgia, Louisiana, Mississippi, and Ohio.
+(PARTIALLY DONE: Saw Arkansas, Mississippi, and Louisiana in March 2015.)

 - Take an RV across half the country to retrace Lewis and Clarke's journey.